Craig Baldwin: Mid-career work (1991–2000)

-Tribulation 99: Alien Anomalies Under America (1991), perhaps his most well-known film, is an account of CIA intervention in developing countries (as well as a critique of paranoid conspiracy theories) presented in the form of a pseudo-documentary that recounts the history of an alien occupation of Latin America in 99 brief ramblings.
+Tribulation 99: Alien Anomalies Under America (1991) is an account of CIA intervention in developing countries (as well as a critique of paranoid conspiracy theories) presented in the form of a pseudo-documentary that recounts the history of an alien occupation of Latin America in 99 brief ramblings.
 J. Hoberman put Tribulation 99 as #3 on his list of the ten best films 1991–2000.

 Baldwin's ¡O No Coronado!
 (1992) is a retelling of the invasion of the American southwest by Francisco Vázquez de Coronado in the mid-16th century.
 It was his first film to include original live-action footage.
 His next film, Sonic Outlaws, spotlights the Concord-based band Negativland, which was sued in 1991 by U2 over a parody sound collage it had made.
-Baldwin film chronicles that case along with various activist groups working for copyright reform.
+Baldwin's film chronicles that case along with various activist groups working for copyright reform.

 Baldwin's 1999 film Spectres of the Spectrum is a science fiction allegory that tells the story of a young woman with telepathic powers who travels back in time to save the world from an electro-magnetic pulse.
 The film takes a cautionary stance against the media outlets in charge of creating and perpetuating the popular mainstream, and in doing so, follows the trajectory, through collage, of media from its beginnings to the present.
 In 2000 Baldwin received the Moving Image Creative Capital Award.

 Later work (2001–present)

 Baldwin established Other Cinema Digital in 2003 to provide distribution for films by independent, underground, and experimental filmmakers.
 In 2005 the label partnered with Facets Video to distribute a series of works on DVD.

-In 2008, Baldwin created Mock Up on Mu, a fictional story based heavily on the real facts of the lives of L. Ron Hubbard, Marjorie Cameron, Aleister Crowley, and Jack Parsons.
+In 2008, Baldwin created Mock Up on Mu, a fictional story based heavily on real facts of the lives of L. Ron Hubbard, Marjorie Cameron, Aleister Crowley, and Jack Parsons.
 Mostly assembled from found footage, Mock Up on Mu includes more original live-action footage than in earlier projects.

 Baldwin has taught at UC Davis and UC Berkeley.
+Craig Baldwin: Avant to Live!, a 2023 book published by San Francisco Cinematheque and INCITE, surveys his work and career.